lbl-srg/obc/specification/source/cdl.rst

    Continuous.Gain myGain(k=-1) "Constant gain of -1" annotation(...);

-where the documentation string and the annotation are both optional.
+where the documentation string is optional.
-The optional annotations is typically used for the graphical positioning of the instance in a block-diagram.
+The annotations is typically used for the graphical positioning of the instance in a block-diagram.
 ]